 There are several different kinds of humidifiers available today.
 You’ll find them in stores everywhere, including Amazon.com.
 Some of the most popular include:

-- Cool mist – These humidifiers trap sediment, minerals, and impurities while delivering a cooler invisible mist that evaporates out of the room.
+• Cool mist – These humidifiers trap sediment, minerals, and impurities while delivering a cooler, invisible mist that evaporates from the room.

 There are two types of humidifiers on the market: portable and whole-house models.
-Portable ones are more affordable and can service small areas, while whole-house systems humidify all the air as it passes through your HVAC system.
+Portable ones are more affordable and can service small areas, while whole-house systems humidify all the air through your HVAC system.

 Air Purifier vs Humidifier: Which is Better for Your Health?